 From Educator to Congressman

-David Price represents North Carolina's Fourth District - a rapidly growing, research-and-education-focused district that includes parts of Orange, Durham, and Wake counties.
+David Price represents North Carolina's Fourth District a rapidly growing, research-and-education-focused district that includes all of Durham, Franklin, Granville and Orange counties as well as parts of Chatham, Wake, and Vance counties.
 He received his undergraduate degree at UNC-Chapel Hill and went on to Yale University to earn a Bachelor of Divinity as well as a Ph.D. in Political Science.
-Before he began serving in Congress in 1987, Price was a professor of Political Science and Public Policy at Duke University.
+Before he began serving in Congress in 1987, David was a professor of political science and public policy at Duke University.
 He is the author of four books on Congress and the American political system.

-Price studied at Mars Hill College and was a Morehead Scholar at the University of North Carolina at Chapel Hill..
+Born in 1940, David grew up in the small town of Erwin in eastern Tennessee, where his father was a high school principal and his mother was an English teacher.
+David studied at Mars Hill College and then at the University of North Carolina at Chapel Hill as a Morehead Scholar.
 He earned his B.A. in 1961 and continued his education at Yale University, where he received a Bachelor of Divinity degree (1964) and a Ph.D. in Political Science (1969).

-Price is a member of Binkley Memorial Baptist Church, where he has taught Sunday School and chaired the official board.
+David is a member of Binkley Memorial Baptist Church in Chapel Hill, where he has taught Sunday School and chaired the official board.

 In addition to his leadership on the Appropriations Committee and the House Democracy Partnership, David serves as a Vice Chair on the House Democracy Reform Task Force, a Vice Chair of the House Gun Violence Prevention Task Force, and a co-chair of the Democratic Policy Group.
 Price also co-chairs the Democratic Caucus Faith Working Group, the National Service Caucus, the Congressional Vision Caucus, the Congressional Humanities Caucus, and the Moldova Caucus.